zapagenrevdale/nica-and-mar/README.md

 ---

-## 💬 Get Involved

-This app was created with love for Nica and Mar, but it's open-source and you're welcome to contribute!
-Feel free to fork the repo, submit pull requests, or suggest any improvements.

----

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-## 👋 Let's Stay Connected!

-If you have any questions, feedback, or ideas, reach out to me on GitHub or via email.
-Let's make this a memorable gift for Nica and Mar!